PelionIoT/mbed-client-cli/README.md

 # mbed-client-cli

 This is the Command Line Library for a CLI application.
-This library provides methods for:
+It uses only ansi C features so it is portable and works in mbed-os-3, mbed-os-5, linux and windows.

+## Features

+Library provides features such:

 * Adding commands to the interpreter.
 * Deleting commands from the interpreter.
 * Executing commands.
 * Adding command aliases to the interpreter.
 * Searching command arguments.
+* implements several VT100/VT220 features, e.g.
+  * move cursor left/right (or skipping word by pressing alt+left/right)
+  * delete characters
+  * CTRL+W to remove previous word
+  * browse command history by pressing up/down
+* implements basic commands, e.g.
+  * echo
+  * help
+  * (un)set
+  * alias
+  * history
+  * true/false
+  * clear

 ## API

-Command Line Library API is described in the snipplet below:
+Command Line Library basic API's is described in the snipplet below:

 ```c++
 // if thread safety for CLI terminal output is needed